 Comparing soulmate relationships can be a big mistake.
-If you compare your soulmate relationship those in movies, television shows, or romance novels you are setting yourself up for a very frustrating experience.
+If you compare your soulmate relationship those in movies, television shows, or romance novels, you’re setting yourself up for a very frustrating experience.
 In the movies, television, and romance novels, soulmate relationships are often taken over the top and almost always have happy endings.
-Comparing the soulmate relationships you see everywhere else to your own soulmate experience can make you question the validity of your soulmate connection.
+Comparing the soulmate relationships you see everywhere else to your own soulmate experience will make you question the validity of your soulmate connection.
 Comparing your soul mate relationship to those of friends or family is a bad idea.
 Why?

 Comparing soulmate relationships can also cause undue stress and confusion.
-What methods may have worked to get one soulmate relationship on track may not work other soulmate relationships.
-Some soulmate relationships do not work out in the end, and some do.
-It is up to each individual in the couple to determine the success of their soulmate union.
-This can’t be defined by comparing yourselves to another pair of soulmates, or every soulmate, just the two in the relationship.
+What methods work to get one soulmate relationship on track may not work for other soulmate couples.
+Many soulmate relationships do not work out in the end, but some do.
+It’s up to each individual in the couple to determine the success of their soulmate union.
+So you can’t really compare yourselves to another pair of soulmates, or every soulmate.
+It’s just the two in the relationship.

 When you are in the throes of soulmate drama, comparing your soulmate relationship to one that has weathered the storm will only make you feel worse.
-It could give you hope for the potential of your own soulmate relationship, if you allow it.
-But if comparing your soulmate relationship that is in tatters to one that is in bliss and harmony to make you miserable, it is best to refrain from comparison.
+But it could give you hope for the potential of your own soulmate relationship.
+If you allow it.
+Comparing your soulmate relationship that’s in tatters to one that’s in bliss will only make you miserable.
+So it’s best to refrain from comparison.

 You may be losing your patience because you haven’t met your soulmate.
 Comparing your lack of a soulmate to those who have one, can make you bitter and angry.
 A sense of self entitlement is not going to attract your soulmate to you.
 It may attract dysfunctional relationships to you, or none at all.